stevecj/client_for_poslynx/README.md

 provides a good example of how to use the facilities that this gem provides.

+Some releases may also include experimental features that must be separately loaded by requiring "client_for_poslynx/experimental'.

 ## Known Limitations

 * Only a subset of the possible messages and elements is supported.